Community Activated Outdoor Gyms: Transforming Public Spaces for Wellbeing

 1. Movement Medicine

 Exercise is now widely recognised as a "wonder drug" by medical professionals.
-In Faversham, we partnered with Keston Physio to design a gym explicitly for movement medicine programs.
+In Faversham, we partnered with a local physiotherapy practice to design a gym explicitly for movement medicine programmes.
 For three years, they've run weekly "Healthy Hearts" and "Move Type 2" sessions with remarkable results.

-These programs don't just improve physical health - they create social connections that benefit mental wellbeing too.
-During one of my visits, I witnessed a participant receiving birthday gifts from the group, illustrating how these spaces foster genuine community bonds.
+These programmes don't just improve physical health — they create social connections that benefit mental wellbeing too.
 The combination of movement, social connection, and being in nature creates a powerful formula for holistic health.

 2. The Rise of Calisthenics

-Calisthenics, derived from the Greek words "kalos" (beauty) and "sthenos" (strength), has experienced explosive growth, particularly among young people.
-This bodyweight exercise discipline focuses on movements like pull-ups, dips, and various strength holds similar to yoga but using bars and rings.
+Calisthenics — derived from the Greek words "kalos" (beauty) and "sthenos" (strength) — has experienced explosive growth, particularly among young people.
+This bodyweight exercise discipline focuses on movements like pull-ups, dips, and various strength holds.

 The pandemic accelerated this trend as people moved their workouts outdoors.
-Our sponsored athletes like Michael from Tower Hamlet have built huge social media followings demonstrating these techniques at our installations.
-The transformation of spaces like Burgess Park near the Aylesbury estate in London shows how these gyms can create safe, positive environments in challenging areas.
+The transformation of spaces like Burgess Park near the Aylesbury estate in London shows how these gyms can create safe, positive environments in challenging areas — spaces that become free from alcohol and drugs, focused entirely on fitness and mutual support across demographics.

 What's particularly inspiring is how calisthenics has created inclusive, wholesome communities.
 These spaces become free from alcohol and drugs, focused entirely on fitness and mutual support across demographics.